herkkules/herkkules/README.md

 ### Accountant, Securitas
 **Security-Sector Public Company** (1 year)

->   - Responsible for **financial operations** of a business unit within a global organization.
+>   - Responsible for **financial operations** of a business unit within a global organisation.